SebastianGau/text-summarizer-api/README.md

 ### Challenge 4

-The API has features that enable storing and invoking python code.
-You can register a function with the following interface (interface means the function requires a list as input outputs a list)
+The API has features to store and invoke external python code.
+You can register a python function with the following interface (interface means the function requires a list as input returns a list)

 ```python
 from typing import List